-A Category 2 Member (non PC-holding Fellow or Associate) alerts the Membership Team to the fact he/she will be unable to undertake CPD due to health issues.
+A non PC-holding Fellow or Associate alerts the Membership Team to the fact he/she will be unable to undertake CPD due to health issues.

-A Category 1 Member (PC holder) advises the Membership Team that he/she expects to be on leave for reasons of health issues for at least 12 months.
+A PC holder advises the Membership Team that he/she expects to be on leave for reasons of health issues for at least 12 months.

-- allow the certificate to lapse and be able to renew within 18 months of the date of expiry of the previous PC.
+Advise the Member of the options open to him/her if he/she chooses not to renew his/her certificate when it expires, for example, allowing the certificate to lapse and being able to renew within 18 months of the date of expiry of the previous PC.